Missionary Impossible (Blink-182)

 Missionary Impossible was a concert tour by the American rock band Blink-182.
 The tour began on August 28, 2025, in Hollywood, Florida and concluded on October 19, 2025, in Las Vegas.
+The tour was promoted as a return to the band’s punk roots, with a career-spanning setlist featuring major hits, fan favorites, and songs not performed live in decades.
+The production featured a stage backdrop designed to resemble a grimy punk club covered in flyers.
 It included main support from Alkaline Trio, as well as Drug Church, Scowl, Landon Barker, Beauty School Dropout, End It and Liily on select dates.

+Reviews of the tour were largely positive, with critics praising the band’s energetic performances, chemistry, and ability to balance nostalgic pop-punk anthems with a more seasoned stage presence.

 Background

 For this tour, the band announced that it would "lean into [their] punk roots, with a setlist packed with classics spanning their entire catalogue".
 The tour was announced on April 8, 2025.
+Each show began with a humorous intro from Ultimate Fighting Championship (UFC) announcer Bruce Buffer, as though the band are fighters in a match.
+The set's backdrop was adorned with dozens of flyers, designed to look like a grimy punk club, with an industrial lighting rig overhead.